Why I Take Regular Social Media Breaks

 As human beings, we are naturally curious and crave connection.
 These social media platforms make it really hard to just post and get off.
 Not many people can ignore the red hearts, likes, or message notifications they receive when they open the app, and I’m no different.

-Check out the movie The Social Dilemma; it talks all about the psychology of social media from the perspective of the app developers, and it’s actually quite scary.
+Check out the movie The Social Dilemma, it talks all about the psychology of social media from the perspective of the app developers, and it’s actually quite scary.

 I tell my kids to take a break from their social media all the time for this very reason, and as an adult and a parent, I believe it’s important to practice what I preach.